Systems of Twinned Systems: A Systematic Literature Review: A classification framework for SoTS

 \subsubsection{System of Specialized DTs and Specialized Systems}

 A system of specialized DTs and specialized systems (\figref{fig:framework-instance-spec-dt-and-system}) is a loosely coordinated set of DTs that twin multiple constituent systems and the sets of twinned systems might overlap.
 Similar to the previous case, the DTs are specialized in their capabilities; but in addition, the constituent systems might be specialized as well.
-An example of such a setup is a cyber-physical system with mechanical and electrical physical components, which are twinned in an electro-mechanical safety DT and an electro-mechanical performance DT.
+Similar to the previous case, goals are typically pre-negotiated and followed by the DTs.